Do Genetics Affect Dental Health?

 Crooked Teeth

 Jaw and tooth formation can be inherited.
-Sometimes, patients can have occlusal or bite problems due to their genetics.
+Sometimes, patients can have occlusal or bite problems because of their genetics.
 Orthodontics can address underbites, overbites, tooth gaps, and other problems.
 Our office provides SureSmile clear aligners as a modern orthodontic treatment for patients with mild to moderately crooked teeth.

 Tooth Decay